-The first Circles we will support to launch are groups that already have identified newcomers that they are going to support and are looking for resources and support about how best to help them in the US.
+The first Circles to launch are groups that already have identified newcomers that they are going to support and are looking for resources and support about how best to help them in the US.
 This includes:

 - 1. If you already know someone you want to sponsor through the "Uniting for Ukraine" program to come to the United States, whether you have already filled out the I-134 form or not.

 Information and application information on this process can be accessed here. - 2.
 If you already know someone who is here in the country and needs support, maybe because they crossed the U.S./Mexico border, or maybe because they were already here before the war and can't leave.

 I don't know any specific individuals or families to sponsor.
 What should I do?
+Can HIAS match me with a newcomer fleeing Ukraine?